Nissan Skyline: Third generation (C10; 1968)

 The C10 series of August 1968, which began its development under Prince at the company's Ogikubo R&D centre in the suburbs of Tokyo, was marketed with a Nissan badge.
 By the time the C10 went on sale, the Prince nameplate had been completely phased out on cars and trucks.
 The dealer network selling the cars became the Prince channel of Nissan, and the marketing group stayed at the Prince headquarters in Mita instead of moving to Nissan's headquarters in Ginza.

 The C10 Skyline was launched with Prince's 1.5 L OHC G15 I4 like the S57.
 A 1.8 L G18 version was also available.
 A station wagon variant, known previously as the Prince Skyway, was offered with this generation.
 A hardtop coupé was introduced in October 1970.
+The Skyline now shared its platform with the all-new, luxury-oriented, and longer wheelbase Laurel, and was unique to the Nissan Store as a junior companion to the executive limousine Nissan President.
+The suspension used MacPherson struts for the front wheels and Semi-trailing arm independent suspension for the rear wheels.

-The brake- and tail-lights were modified to square units, but now included dual units for both the left and right side of the vehicle.
-As the Skyline was now a Nissan product, it was repositioned above the Bluebird as a more sport-oriented sedan and coupe, while the Bluebird remained more economical.
+The brake- and tail-lights were changed from circle units to square units, but now included dual units for both the left and right side of the vehicle.
+As the Skyline was now a Nissan product, it was repositioned above the Bluebird as a more sport-oriented sedan and coupe, while the Bluebird was unique to Nissan Store locations.
 Its appearance shows some resemblance to the earlier 1961 Fiat 2300, designed by Pininfarina.